stoddabr/tahmo_rainQA/README.md

 # Tahmo RainQA Web UI
+An AI-driven decision support dashboard for weather station technitions servicing the entire content of Africa.

 Initially built for a CS539 Class Project
 For use in the larger Tahmo project: https://tahmo.org/